GVR Report cover Surgical Robot Systems Market Size, Share & Trends Report

 Regional Insights

-North America dominated the surgical robot systems market with the revenue share of 49.9% in 2023.
-In North America, a key driver of the market growth is the high adoption rate of advanced medical technologies and robotics.
-The region boasts a well-established healthcare infrastructure and a strong focus on technological advancements, leading to a higher acceptance of robotic-assisted surgeries.
-In June 2024, Texas Health augmented its fleet of surgical robots to boost surgeons' precision, aiming to improve patient outcomes throughout the system.
-By June, Texas Health aimed to equip 12 hospitals with the da Vinci 5 robotic systems.
-In addition, the increasing prevalence of chronic diseases such as cancer and the growing demand for minimally invasive procedures drive the market growth in North America.
+North America surgical robot systems market dominated with over a 50% revenue share in 2024.
+In North America, a key driver in the surgical robot systems market is the high adoption rate of advanced medical technologies and robotics.
+The region has a well-established healthcare infrastructure and a strong focus on technological advancements, leading to a higher adoption of robotic-assisted surgeries.
+For instance, in June 2024, Texas Health augmented its fleet of surgical robots to boost surgeons' precision, aiming to improve patient outcomes throughout the system.
+Texas Health aimed to equip 12 hospitals with the da Vinci 5 robotic systems by June.

 U.S. Surgical Robot Systems Market Trends

-The surgical robot systems market in the U.S. is expected to grow at the fastest CAGR over the forecast period The U.S. stands out in the global market due to its robust research and development activities and substantial investments in healthcare innovation.
-With many top-tier hospitals and academic institutions collaborating on cutting-edge robotic surgery techniques, the U.S. remains at the forefront of technological advancements in this field.
-In July 2024, Microbot Medical disclosed a partnership with the Baptist Hospital of Miami for a clinical trial.
+The surgical robot systems market in the U.S. is expected to grow over the forecast period.
+Factors include increasing research and development activities and substantial investments in healthcare innovation to boost market growth.
+Various companies in the country are also adopting strategies to expand their foothold in the market.
+For instance, in July 2024, Microbot Medical, a LIBERTY Endovascular Robotic Surgical System provider, partnered with the Baptist Hospital of Miami for a clinical trial.
 This follows Institutional Review Board approval and the signing of a Clinical Trial Agreement.
-The trial involves Miami Cardiac & Vascular Institute, and Miami Cancer Institute featured Microbot's LIBERTY device under its Investigational Device Exemption.
+The trial involves Miami Cardiac & Vascular Institute and Miami Cancer Institute, featuring Microbot's LIBERTY device under its Investigational Device Exemption.

 Europe Surgical Robot Systems Market Trends